- Application Tips

 Don't leave it too late!

-Know your standardized tests scores and the scores you need for your target colleges.
+Know your standardized tests scores and the scores you need for your target universities.

-Most colleges ask for 1-2 teacher recommendations, but you can send as many as you like.
+Most universities ask for 1 to 2 teacher recommendations, but you can send as many as you like and make sure they are the best representation of you possible.

 If you apply electronically, make sure to print out every page of your application.
 If you submit a paper application, make photocopies.
 Ensure you also purchase certified mail or delivery confirmation if sending by mail and keep all postal receipts stapled to your application copes for proof of submission by the deadline.
 Follow up by calling admissions several days after submitting to confirm they have received all of your materials.